Published:

 Modica Chocolate made without 'conching'.

-No ‘conching’ in the production of Modica Chocolate.
+No ‘conching’ for Modica Chocolate.

-Modica chocolate is distinguished from other chocolates for its particularly granular consistency.
-This peculiarity is due to the lack of use of ‘conching’ in its production process: ‘conching’ is a refining method, invented in 1879 by Rodolphe Lindt (yes, ‘that’ Lindt), which lasts from several hours to a few days and consists in stirring the chocolate at a high temperature.
-This makes it smooth and homogeneous, giving it a velvety texture.
-Modica chocolate, on the other hand, skips this stage and remains ‘rough’ on the palate, with clearly distinguishable (and visible) sugar crystals.
+Modica Chocolate is distinguished from other similar products currently on the market for a particularly grainy texture.
+This peculiarity derives from the absence, during its preparation, of a generally used procedure: ‘conching’.
+Conching is a refining process, invented in 1879 by Rodolphe Lindt (yes, ‘that’ Lindt), which takes several hours to a few days and consists of stirring the chocolate at a high temperature.
+This makes it smooth, homogeneous, giving it a velvety texture.
+Modica Chocolate, on the other hand, by skipping this phase, remains, so to speak, ‘rough’ on the palate, with sugar crystals clearly perceptible to the palate.

 Modica Chocolate: a 'metate' to make chocolate.